nicholasrodriguez/tf-lab-esx/README.md

 ```
 Leave the console by typing `exit` or pressing `Control-D`.

-Terraform will prompt for unassigned variables.

-Whenever you execute a plan, destroy, or apply with any variable unassigned, Terraform will prompt you for a value.
+Whenever you execute a `plan`, `destroy`, or `apply` with any variable unassigned, Terraform will prompt you for a value.
 Entering variable values manually is time consuming and error prone, so Terraform provides several other ways to assign values to variables.

 Create a file named `terraform.tfvars` with the following contents.
 ```